coocostory/django-restful-blog/README.md

-# django-restful-blog
+# A Basic Blog Based on django and vue

-Learn to build a restful blog and learn git.
+Just to learn python and vue